tjdombrowski/LegendSmith/timelog.md

 Sept 19.
 1.5 hours
 Worked on Week 3 Activity 2.
 Set everything up, but the tag test doesn’t display anything

+Sept 20.
+1.5 hours
+Worked on Week 3 Activity 2.
+Got the tag to display correctly and started work on the exercise, setting everything up and making new classes for the tags.

+Sept 21.
+1 hours
+Worked on the screen designs for my indie project, and worked on the exercise a bit.
+Everything's displaying fine.

+Sept 23.
+0.5 hours
+Started adding the logic for figuring out the dates and times for the exercise.

+Sept 24.
+0.5 hours
+Finished the screen designs for my indie project.